mrpossoms/kirkroerig.com/kirkroerig/articles/policy_gradient.md

 \pi(\Theta, \mathbf{x}) \rightarrow \mathbf{pr}
 $$

-You probably noticed that the notation changed a bit.
-So let's break each part of it down to understand what it means.
+Let's break each part of these expressions to understand what they mean.

 $$
 \pi(\Theta, \mathbf{x})